-- a. orientation to the agency and its relationship to the department; and - b. training necessary to render services to recipients.

-3. Critical incident reporting training.

-- a.
-The provider must have on file, for all staff, documentation of attendance and completion of, at least every two years, training on how to report critical incidents to SDS. - b.
-The provider may - i. arrange for staff to attend SDS training; or - ii. appoint staff who have attended SDS training to train additional staff. - c.
-At a minimum, the following agency employees must refresh, every two years, critical incident reporting training by attending and completing the course offered by SDS: - i. the program administrator; and - ii. the individuals who supervise each home and community-based service the agency is certified to offer.

-4. Assistance with self-administration of medication training.

-- a.
-Except for the staff of providers subject to the requirements of 7AAC 75.240, the provider must train all staff responsible for assisting recipients with self-administer medications, and have on file documentation of attendance and completion of the training. - b.
-The provider must develop and submit to Senior and Disabilities Services a training policy that includes - i. coverage of the topics in 7 AAC 130.227(j)(2); - ii. training goals; - iii. plans and activities to enable trainees to achieve those goals; - iv. methods of assessing trainee achievement of the training goals; and - v. processes for evaluating the effectiveness of the training methods.
+- a. orientation to the agency and its relationship to the department; and - b. skills and knowledge training necessary to render services to recipients. - 3.
+Critical incident reporting training. - a.
+The provider must have on file, for each direct service worker, documentation of attendance and completion of, at least every two years, training on how to report critical incidents to SDS. - b.
+The provider may - i. arrange for staff to attend SDS critical incident reporting training; or - ii. appoint staff who have attended the SDS training to train other staff. - c.
+At a minimum, the following agency employees must attend and complete, every two years, critical incident reporting training by attending and completing the course offered by SDS: - i. the program administrator; and - ii. the individuals who supervise each home and community-based service the agency is certified to offer. - 4.
+Medication management training. - a.
+Assistance with self-administration of medication. - i.
+Except for the staff of providers subject to the requirements of 7 AAC 75.240 and 7 AAC 127.087, the provider must train all staff responsible for assisting recipients with self-administration of medications and have on file documentation of attendance and completion of the training. - ii.
+The provider must develop and submit to Senior and Disabilities Services a training policy that includes - (A) coverage of the topics in 7 AAC 130.227(j)(2); - (B) training goals; - (C) plans and activities to enable trainees to achieve those goals; - (D) methods of assessing trainee achievement of the training goals; and - (E) processes for evaluating the effectiveness of the training methods. - b.
+Administration of medication.